Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Introduction

 Finding correspondences between images remains a fundamental task in computer vision, having various applications in tracking \citep{doersch2022tap, gao2022aiatrack,karaev2024cotracker3}, mapping and localization \citep{mur2015orb, kokkinos2021point}, affordance understanding \citep{lai2021functional}, pose estimation \citep{xu2022rnnpose}, analysis of characteristic object parts \citep{thai20243, huang2022neural}, image and video generation or editing \citep{hacohen2011non, ofri2023neural, wang2025cove}, 3D representation learning \cite{xiang2024structured,sommer2025common3d,liu2025stable}, or style transfer~\citep{kim2019semantic}.
 One remaining challenge in the correspondence estimation field is the task of finding matches across different instances of similar objects, \ie, finding semantic correspondences.
 This is a highly semantic task with a certain amount of ambiguity, especially for man-made objects.

 Recently, foundation model features have demonstrated surprisingly high zero-shot performance for this task~\citep{tang2023emergent,zhang2023tale,zhang2024telling}.
-However, these features still inhabit various weaknesses for finding correspondences, such as ambiguities for similar object parts~\citep{mariotti2024improving} or symmetric objects~\citep{zhang2024telling}.
+However, these features still have various weaknesses for finding correspondences, such as ambiguities for similar object parts~\citep{mariotti2024improving} or symmetric objects~\citep{zhang2024telling}.
 In addition, supervised methods~\citep{zhang2024telling} indicate that there are more effective strategies to combine foundational features for solving semantic correspondence than simple concatenation~\cite{zhang2023tale} or weighted averaging~\cite{mariotti2024improving}.
 Recent works \cite{luo2023diffusion,zhang2024telling,xue2025matcha} train models in a supervised manner using manual keypoint annotations and achieve strong performance when evaluated on the same dataset.
 However, as the required manual annotations are scarce and difficult to obtain, this strategy is not scalable to larger, more diverse datasets.
-It, thus, remains an open challenge how to best extract and enhance knowledge encoded in foundation models for finding semantic correspondences \textit{without} using labor-intensive keypoint supervision.
+It thus remains an open challenge to determine the best way to extract and enhance knowledge encoded in foundation models for finding semantic correspondences \textit{without} relying on labor-intensive keypoint supervision.

 Recent works reduce the necessary level of supervision for learning semantic correspondences by regularizing with 3D information~\citep{mariotti2024improving} or injecting information about label definitions~\citep{zhang2024telling, fundel2024distillation}.
 However, they either require careful tuning of weighting factors~\citep{mariotti2024improving} or rely on access to dataset-specific labeling conventions~\citep{zhang2024telling}.